Arc (greyhounds)

-The Arc was a greyhound racing competition held at Swindon Stadium.
+The Arc was a greyhound racing competition held at Abbey Stadium, Swindon.
 It was inaugurated in 1987 at Walthamstow Stadium but when the track closed in 2008 the event switched to Swindon.

 In 2018, Swindon announced that the event would be staged at a different time due to building work but this never materialised and the competition came to an end.